cdown/redgrou.se/docs/API.md

 - `429 Too Many Requests` - Rate limit exceeded
 - `503 Service Unavailable` - Request timeout

-Request timeouts are set to 30 seconds for all endpoints.
-Upload body timeouts are 60 seconds to accommodate slow connections.
+Request timeouts are set to 3 seconds for all endpoints except uploads.
+Upload requests have a 30 second timeout to accommodate large file uploads and processing.